LouisT/SimpleServerStatus/README.md

 =====
 NOTE: Only tested on Linux and FreeBSD!
 Support for other platforms should be added eventually.

+For PID file support on FreeBSD you need to enable linprocfs, see below.

 Tested with: Node.js 0.10.28, PHP5

 A better README to come!
 For now, place the "web" files wherever you want to display the status for your servers.